 How'd she get into this work?

-Early in her career, Brooking worked in the environmental sustainability movement, with the Natural Capital Institute’s Wiser Earth project and as a communications and partnership manager with Global Footprint Network.
+Early in her career, Brooking worked in the environmental sustainability movement, with the Natural Capital Institute and as a communications and partnership manager with Global Footprint Network.
 These jobs exposed her to networks of hundreds of different organizations trying to have a positive impact in the world, and she got hooked on the crucial role of collaborative leadership in organizational, network, and movement effectiveness.
-She then dove into the theory and practice of systemic change, studying social movements and network theory, organizational psychology, systems theory and developmental coaching.
-She’s also been fortunate to learn from some brilliant senior facilitators, coaches, and process designers at Adaptive Edge, Groupaya, Ag Innovations, and beyond.
+She then dove into the theory and practice of systemic change, studying social movements and network theory, organizational psychology, group process facilitation, systems theory and developmental coaching.
+She’s also been fortunate to learn from some brilliant senior facilitators, coaches, and process designers at Adaptive Edge, Groupaya, and Ag Innovations.

 With our expertise in virtual collaboration,